Loopring/protocols/DESIGN.md

 ## Fee

+###  Operator gets dedicated fee for every operation

+The fee paid to the operator can be made completely independent of the fee paid by the orders.
+A DEX would simply pay some fee for the settlement of the ring.
+The settlement of a ring for an operator is just a fixed cost after all.

+This would create a more flexible fee system:
+- The fee price could be decided by the operator depending on the current load of the system.
+- If there are multiple operators there would be competition driving the fee price lower.
+- DEXs could still fill orders that are almost completely filled, which can only pay a very small fee.
+This would be a service a DEX provides to its users for the best user experience.
+Orders that can completely fill would actually fill 100%.
+- We could ever force the fee to be paid in LRC (or another fixed token) which would make the circuit cheaper

-The operator gets a part of the fees in the orders for settling rings.
+###  Operator gets a part of the fees paid by the orders

 We've got a couple of options how to do this, we just have to make sure that all information needed to calculate how many fees each party got is available onchain to ensure data availability.

 - If there are multiple operators available the DEX can auction off the work to an operator.
 The operator that commits to generate the proof for the highest `walletSplitPercentage` wins the bid.
 This auction should end as fast as possible however so there is only a small extra delay.
 - Send a single `input.walletSplitPercentage` onchain by the operator.
 The proof checks that `input.walletSplitPercentage >= order.walletSplitPercentage`